StereoKit/StereoKit/docs/Pages/Reference/SystemInfo/spatialBridgePresent.md

 ---
 layout: default
 title: SystemInfo.spatialBridgePresent
 description: Does the device we're currently on have the spatial graph bridge extension?
-The extension is provided through the function Pose.FromSpatialNode.
+The extension is provided through the function World.FromSpatialNode.
 This allows OpenXR to talk with certain windows APIs, such as the QR code API that provides Graph Node GUIDs for the pose.
 ---
 # [SystemInfo]({{site.url}}/Pages/Reference/SystemInfo.html).spatialBridgePresent